hannesphillips/Documentation/link.md

 ###Return
 Zero is returned upon success. -1 is returned in the occurence of an error and errno is set properly

-###Description
-The call creates a link, known as a hard link, to an existing file.
+###Example

-This system call is useful for transferring data from one file to next such as in the case of `mv`.
+This system call is useful for linking data from one file to another such as in the case of `mv`.

 If the command is called by `mv file1 file2` and file2 does not exist, then file1 is simply renamed file2.

-This is achieved through the link call.
-The pointer newpath is equated to oldpath signifying that they both point to the same file.
-Oldpath is then deallocated to free space, and thus the file1 name, resulting in renaming of file1 without altering its contents at all.

-Unlink is used as the opposite operation of link.

-The path passed to unlink will be broken from the file, similar to deallocating a standard pointer (paths are essentially pointers).
+Link connects to the paths by a hard link, essentially having two pointers point to the same data.

-In the case of mv, unlink is used last to sever the link between olpath and the file, which completes the renaming or physical move of the file.
+In the case of mv, unlink is used to remove the link between olpath and the file, which completes the renaming and/or physical move of the file.

-####Example
 ```
 if(argc != 3)
 {